Ph.D., University of Oxford

 Umphrey Lee 301C

-Experimental Economics, Development Economics, Institutions and Culture, Economics of Corruption.
+Experimental and Behavioral Economics, Development Economics, Economics of Corruption, Gender and Economics

 - “How corruptible are you?
 Bribery under uncertainty” with D. Ryvkin, Journal of Economic Behavior and Organization, 81: 466-77, 2012.

 - “Corruption and culture: An experimental analysis”, with A. Barr, Journal of Public Economics, 94, Issues 11-12, December 2010.

 - “Empirical determinants of corruption: A sensitivity analysis,” Public Choice 126 (1-2): 225-256, 2006.

 - EDITED VOLUME: New Advances in Experimental Research on Corruption, with Leonard Wantchekon (eds), Emerald Group Publishing, June 2012.

 - 2017: Inaugural recipient of the Vernon Smith Ascending Scholar Prize.

 - Journal of the European Economic Association Excellence in Refereeing Award.